 - 1 tablespoon soy sauce

 - 1 tablespoon Asian rice wine

-- 2 teaspoons gochugaru (Korean dried chili pepper flakes; see note above)
+- 2 teaspoons gochugaru (Korean dried chili pepper flakes; see note)

 - 2 pounds pork shoulder, cut into thin strips

 - 6 tablespoons vegetable or canola oil, divided